sporksmith/walking-onions-wip/specs/05-extending-circuits.md

 Ed25519 ID link specifiers.
 Relays receiving such a link along with a snip_index link specifier SHOULD reject the entire EXTEND request.

+We add a second new link specifier [hex id here] for use when contacting hidden service directories:

+    /* Trunnel syntax again. */
+    struct snip_span {
+        u8 nth;
+        u16 index_id;
+        u8 index[];
+    }

+This link specifier means "the n'th SNIP after the one defined by the SNIP index."
+A relay MAY reject this request if `nth` is greater than 4.
+If the relay does not reject this request, then it MUST include all snips between `index` and the one that was actually used in an Extra_Snip extension.
+(Otherwise, the client would not be able to verify that it had gotten the correct SNIP.)

 > XXX I'm avoiding use of cbor for these types.
 Is that correct?
 I
 >  think so, on the theory that there is no reason here, and we already use
 >  trunnel-like objcts for this purpose.

+> XXXX I could combine the two link specifiers above, and maybe I should.

 ## Modified ntor handshake